Salesforce Flow permissions update

 • Sage People HIREtech Manager (for HIREtech integration)

-Note Customers using these features should already have these Permission Sets assigned to their users, but to avoid any interruption to your flows, please ensure that you check.
+Note Customers using these features should already have these Permission Sets assigned to their users.
+To avoid any interruption to your flows, ensure you check.

 To check your users' Permission Set Assignments:

-1. Go to Setup, and in Quick Find enter Users.
+1. Go to Setup.
+In Quick Find, enter Users.
 Select to open the Users page.

 Screenshot: select users in setup